freenas/freenas-docs/userguide/storage.rst

 ~~~~~~~~~~~~~~

 If you have unformatted disks or wish to overwrite the current
-filesystem and data on your disks, use "Volume Manager" to format
+filesystem and data on your disks, use :guilabel:`Volume Manager` to
-the disks into a ZFS pool.
-If you have multiple disks and are new to
+format the disks into a ZFS pool.
+If you have multiple disks and are
-how ZFS handles redundancy, skim through the :ref:`ZFS Primer` before
+new to how ZFS handles redundancy, please see the :ref:`ZFS Primer`
-using "Volume Manager".
+before using :guilabel:`Volume Manager`.

-If you click on
+Selecting
-:menuselection:`Storage --> Volumes --> Volume Manager`,
+:menuselection:`Storage --> Volumes --> Volume Manager` opens
-you will see a screen like the example shown in
+a screen like the example shown in
 :numref:`Figure %s <create_zfs_pool_volman_fig>`.